Guidance on re-opening caravan and camping sites

 Holidays in the UK are going to be a very popular choice for many this year.
 Whilst this is good news for owners of holiday accommodation in Shropshire, very careful planning must be carried out to ensure that the increased number of visitors can be accommodated safely and in line with the regulations.

 Any camping or caravan site planning to re-open under the Steps in the roadmap must have produced a COVID-19 risk assessment, identifying the risks which may be present and implementing sensible measures to control them.
-Guidance on carrying out a risk assessment can be found from Government and on the Council’s website.
+Guidance on carrying out a risk assessment can be found on the Government and Council’s website.

 Step 2: No earlier than Monday 12 April